genesiscommunitysuccess/docs/docs/02_database/04_data-types/02_index-entities.md

 val byType = Trade.byTypeId("SWAP")
 ```

-Index entities can also be created directly from a table or views entity:
+Index entities can also be created directly from a table or view entity:

 ```kotlin
 // TRADE_BY_ID is a unique index; a unique index entity is created